B

 Risk and certainty

 FDs prioritise capital predictability on paper (rate known upfront; credit risk still exists).
-Equity-oriented SIPs carry market risk—you can see drawdowns over months or years even while long-term diversified equity has historically helped many investors beat inflation.
-Debt funds sit between FDs and equity on risk, but are still not the same as a fixed rate from a bank.
+Equity-oriented SIPs carry market risk—you can see drawdowns of 20-40% over months or years even while long-term diversified equity has historically helped many investors beat inflation.
+Debt mutual funds sit between FDs and equity on risk, but are still not the same as a fixed rate from a bank.

 Liquidity and tenure